sunpy/sunraster/docs/IRISMapCubeSequence.rst

 This class represents Slit Jaw Images from IRIS as a list of IRISMapCube, where these sub-cubes are 2D or 3D described by their own World Coordinate System (WCS).

-This class inherits from the NDCubeSequence_, so we can can apply all the methods derived from this class.
+This class inherits from NDCubeSequence_, so we can can apply all the methods derived from this class.

 Initialization